 Should you opt for a new car, several avenues are available.
 You can trade in your existing car, utilise its value as a down payment on a new one, sell your car privately to fund a new purchase, or opt for leasing, offering lower monthly payments and periodic upgrades.

-How Loan Amortisation Can Help:
+How Loan Amortisation Can Help

-Utilising loan amortisation techniques can provide valuable insights into your decision-making process.
+Utilising a loan amortisation calculator can provide valuable insights into your decision-making process.
 By analysing amortisation schedules, you can gain a clearer understanding of the long-term financial implications of paying off and keeping your current car versus upgrading to a new one.
 Consider factors such as interest rates, loan terms, and monthly payments to determine the most financially prudent option for your circumstances.

 Prior to making a decision, conduct thorough research and compare different models and financing options.
 Assess the total cost of ownership, incorporating financing, insurance, and maintenance expenses, to ascertain the most cost-effective option over the long haul.